w3f/polkadot-wiki/docs/learn/learn-comparisons.md

 of transactions or state changes is established between the rollup layer and the main blockchain (L1).

 A non-interactive method relies on cryptographic proofs to validate transactions or state changes without requiring dispute resolution or interactive challenges.
-A prominent example are zero-knowledge proofs such as a zk-SNARK or zk-STARK is generated off-chain, proving that the transactions in a batch satisfy the rules of the protocol.
-This proofs are submitted to the L1 chain and verified without needing further interaction.
+A prominent example is zero-knowledge proving mechanisms that operate off-chain, such as a zk-SNARK or zk-STARK.
+These protocols prove that the transactions in a batch satisfy the rules of the protocol.
+These proofs are submitted to the L1 chain and verified without needing further interaction.
 An interactive method involves a back-and-forth process between parties to validate transactions.
 A prominent example is fraud proofs, as used in optimistic rollups.
 If a dispute arises, a challenge mechanism is triggered, where a "prover" submits evidence (fraud proof) to demonstrate that a